TheElderMindseeker/IUEiffelReporter/README.txt

 Press "Run" button to start the application.
 The application web interface is now available on localhost/; the user interface, report form is availabale on localhost/form and administative interface is available on localhost/admin

+--- Some other information

+Feature of editing of reports does not work.
+This feature has Conditional (C) importance parameter, and will be implemented in next version.

+--- Contacts

+In case if you have any questions or problems, feel free to contact us:

+Daniil Botnarenku
+e-mail: d.botnarenku@innopolis.ru
+telegram: @ElderMindseeker

+Andrey Pavlenko
+e-mail: a.pavlenko@innopolis.ru
+telegram: @Voisvet